Frequently Asked Questions

 www.passporthealthusa.com/destination-advice/peru

-Please bring curiosity, humor and a sense for adventure and discovery….. : )
+Please bring curiosity, humor, interest in nature and a sense for adventure ….. : )

 As to your luggage, this is what we recommend to bring: